Biographies of ADR Legal Staff

 Director, ADR Program: Howard Herman

 Howard Herman is Director of the ADR Program for the U.S. District Court, Northern District of California, where he has worked since 1997.
-He previously served as Director of ADR Programs for Contra Costa County Superior Court in Martinez, California, and as co-director of what was then known as the Office of Settlement Conference Attorneys of the United States Court of Appeals for the Ninth Circuit (now known as the Ninth Circuit Mediation Program).
+He previously directed a California state court ADR program and co-directed an early version of what is now the Mediation Program of the United States Court of Appeals for the Ninth Circuit.

-Mr. Herman both mediates cases and has primary responsibility for training and supervising the hundreds of lawyers who serve as volunteer neutrals on the court’s ADR panels.
-He serves as the lead trainer for the court’s mediation and ENE trainings, and he oversees a variety of continuing education programs for the neutrals who serve, including the development and leadership of innovative on-going practice groups for the court's mediators and settlement conference judges.
-Mr. Herman also teaches negotiation and mediation courses at the University of California, Hastings College of the Law, and he has developed numerous ADR training courses for lawyers and judges throughout the United States and in Germany, Guam, India, Jordan, Malaysia, the Marshall Islands, Palau, and Thailand.
+Mr. Herman both mediates cases and has primary responsibility for training and supervising the hundreds of lawyers who serve as volunteer neutrals in the court’s ADR programs.
+He is the lead trainer for the court’s mediation and ENE trainings, and he oversees a variety of continuing education programs for the neutrals who serve, including the development and leadership of innovative on-going practice groups for the court’s mediators and settlement conference judges.
+Mr. Herman frequently teaches negotiation and mediation related courses at the University of California, Hastings College of the Law, where he also co-leads an annual seminar for international judges and lawyers entitled “Envisioning, Designing and Implementing Court ADR.”
+In addition, Mr. Herman has developed numerous ADR training courses for lawyers and judges throughout the United States and internationally.

 Mr. Herman has been actively involved in the leadership of the ABA Section of Dispute Resolution for many years, and was Chair of the Section in 2016.
-He previously practiced as a civil litigator with the firms of Graham & James and Kindel & Anderson in San Francisco.
-He received his J.D. from the University of California, Hastings College of the Law, and his A.B., with Highest Honors, from the University of California at Berkeley.
+Mr. Herman previously practiced as a civil litigator with the firms of Graham & James and Kindel & Anderson in San Francisco.
+He received his J.D. from the University of California, Hastings College of the Law, and his A.B., with Highest Honors, from the University of California at Berkeley

-In 2002, Mr. Herman was an inaugural recipient of the Robert F. Peckham Award for Excellence in Alternative Dispute Resolution presented by the United States Court of Appeals for the Ninth Circuit.
+Mr. Herman was an inaugural recipient in 2002 of the Robert F. Peckham Award for Excellence in Alternative Dispute Resolution presented by the United States Court of Appeals for the Ninth Circuit, and he received this award again in 2019.
 In 2011, he was co-recipient of the Mediation Society of San Francisco’s annual Award for Outstanding Contribution in the Field of Mediation.
-In 2013, he was the inaugural recipient of the Exceptional Service Award presented by the University of California, Hastings College of the Law's Center for Negotiation and Dispute Resolution.
+In 2013, he was the inaugural recipient of the Exceptional Service Award presented by the University of California, Hastings College of the Law’s Center for Negotiation and Dispute Resolution.

 Attorney & Mediator: Tamara Lange